 The content of the alphanumeric characters in the UIC has important implications for security.
-In many countries, character sequences were traditionally based on personal information, such as date and place of birth.
-Today, random sequences (also referred to as "unintelligible sequences") are preferred, as character sequences based on personal information may be easily comprehended, allowing the information and/or UIC to be used fraudulently or for discriminatory purposes (for example, if a person can be identified as a refugee based on the UIC).
-99
+When UICs were first introduced decades ago, character sequences were based on personal information, such as date and place of birth.
+However, character sequences based on personal information may be easily comprehended, allowing the information and/or the UIC to be used fraudulently or for discriminatory purposes (for example, if a person can be identified as a refugee based on the UIC).
+Therefore, randomly generated unintelligible sequences are now preferred.
+Because a UIC is used to access services, it should be kept confidential and not displayed on birth certificates, as this may create the potential for identity theft.